Long Beach State Dirtbags baseball: The Dirtbag spirit

 The term first appeared in 1989, the first year under head coach Dave Snow.
 Inheriting a program that was mired in an extended stretch of sub-par seasons, Snow began his tenure (partly by necessity) by focusing his recruiting efforts on prospects who had been overlooked by higher-profile programs, with an emphasis on finding "hard-nosed guys with something to prove."
-Over the course of the season, infield coach Dave Malpass would routinely take his players to a local (all-dirt) Pony League field for practices, which Malpass wryly termed "Dirtbag Field."
+Over the course of the season, infield coach Dave Malpass would routinely take his players to a local (all-dirt) Pony League field for practices, which Malpass wryly termed "Dirtbag Field".
 As the season progressed, the label was adopted by the players and coaches as symbolic of the tough and gritty mindset that Snow and his staff were cultivating.
 That year the team (which had finished 14–45 the year before Snow arrived) fought its way to an unexpected 50–15 record, and the school's first ever berth in the College World Series.
 Decades later, the Dirtbag name continues to be worn with distinction by players old and new.

-The team's unofficial mascot, The Long Beach Dirtbag, is a long-haired grifter who roams the stadium during baseball games, shouting at the opposition and trying to "borrow" cigarettes from fans in the bleachers.
-The Dirtbag's image can be found on everything from sweatshirts to caps around Long Beach.